costajob/git_commands/README.md

 ### purge
 This command remove the specified branches locally and remotely.
 A confirmation is asked before each removal.
-It uses the same arguments as setup.
+It uses the same arguments as setup:
 ```ruby
 # purge old branches specified at the command line, repo is located at HOME/Sites/my_repo
 rake git_utils:purge repo=my_repo branches=old_branch,older_branch,oldest_branch